Does blogging help SEO? It definitely does. In fact, blogging is one of the most efficient ways to boost your SEO.

 Promote your blog posts after publishing

-In an ideal scenario, after publishing a blog post, you should spend enough time to promote it and try to get some backlinks to increase your rankings.
+In an ideal scenario, after publishing a blog post, you should spend enough time promoting it and try to get some backlinks to increase your rankings.
 That’s how SEO works.

 If you follow the same approach, you minimize your chances of getting any return (in terms of rankings and website visits) from your blogging efforts.